kitfactory/kotemari/README.md

 [![Code Coverage](https://img.shields.io/codecov/c/github/<YOUR_GITHUB_USERNAME>/kotemari?style=flat-square)](https://codecov.io/gh/<YOUR_GITHUB_USERNAME>/kotemari)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-Kotemari is a Python tool designed to analyze your Python project structure, understand dependencies, and intelligently generate context for Large Language Models (LLMs) like GPT. 🧠 It helps you focus your LLM prompts by providing only the relevant code snippets and dependencies.
+Kotemari is a Python library designed to analyze your Python project structure, understand dependencies, and intelligently generate context for Large Language Models (LLMs) like GPT. 🧠 Its core purpose is to be integrated into other development tools (like IDE extensions, analysis scripts, or chat interfaces) to provide on-demand project insights and context.
 It also features real-time file monitoring to keep the analysis up-to-date effortlessly! ✨

 ## 🤔 Why Kotemari?

-Working with large codebases and LLMs can be challenging.
-Providing the entire project context is often inefficient and costly.
-Kotemari solves this by:
+Integrating project understanding capabilities into tools or automating context generation for LLMs can be complex.
+Kotemari simplifies this by providing a robust Python API that:

-*   **🎯 Smart Context Generation:** Creates concise context strings including only the necessary files and their dependencies, perfect for LLM prompts.
+*   **🎯 Delivers Smart Context:** Generate concise context strings including only necessary files and their dependencies via simple API calls.
-*   **🔄 Real-time Updates:** Monitors your project for file changes and automatically updates its understanding of dependencies in the background.
+*   **🔄 Stays Up-to-Date:** Offers background file monitoring and automatic cache/dependency updates, ensuring the information provided by the API is current.
-*   **🔍 Deep Project Insight:** Analyzes Python `import` statements to map dependencies between your project files.
+*   **🔍 Provides Deep Insight:** Exposes methods to access detailed dependency information (direct and reverse) derived from analyzing Python `import` statements.
-*   **⚙️ Flexible Configuration:** Respects `.gitignore` and allows further customization via a `.kotemari.yml` configuration file (optional).
+*   **⚙️ Offers Flexibility:** Easily configurable through Python arguments or an optional `.kotemari.yml` file, respecting `.gitignore` rules.
-*   **💻 Simple CLI:** Offers easy-to-use commands for analysis, listing files, viewing dependencies, and generating context.
+*   **🧩 Enables Integration:** Designed to be easily embedded into your custom Python applications and development workflows.

-Kotemari makes interacting with LLMs about your code **simpler and more effective**.
-Get relevant context with just a few commands! 🎉
+Kotemari empowers your tools by providing sophisticated project analysis capabilities through a **simple and effective Python API**. 🎉

 ## 🚀 Installation